 What’s more, I had no problem at all during my entire week of testing, including when I filled its storage up to 50% (2TB ) and then hot-replaced one of the hard drives.
 The whole process took a few hours — which was fast for a RAID rebuild — and I could still use the server during the entire time.

-I tested the server with its stock configuration, but you can increase its system memory from 2GB to up to 6GB — a reasonably straightforward process where you need to open its case — which will make it perform even better.
+I tested the server with its stock configuration.
+Still, you can increase its system memory from 2GB to up to 6GB — a reasonably straightforward process where you need to open its case — which will make it perform even better.
 Unless you intend to do a lot of 4K transcoding, though, I find upgrading your RAM unnecessary.

-If you’ve never had a NAS before, the DS218+ is an excellent choice, in fact, a must-have.
-Among other things, the server makes a reliable backup destination and a versatile source of fun and productivity.
+If you’ve never had a NAS before, the DS218+ is an excellent choice.
+The server proved to be a reliable backup destination and a versatile source of fun and productivity.

 But if you already have a similar unit from earlier model years that can still run the latest version of the DSM operating system, keep it.
 The improvements of the DS218+ are just incremental and won’t make a huge difference compared with its older cousins.